dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-sso-saml-2.0.md

 This guide describes a feature of the dbt Cloud Enterprise plan.
 If you’re interested in learning more about an Enterprise plan, contact us at sales@getdbt.com.

+If you are a [single-tenant (virtual private)](/docs/cloud/about-cloud/tenancy#single-tenant) customer, these SSO config docs is not for you.
+If you wish to newly configure or update SSO, please [contact support](mailto:support@getdbt.com).

 :::

 dbt Cloud Enterprise supports single-sign on (SSO) for any SAML 2.0-compliant identity provider (IdP).